Not Perfect, Better

 The following Sunday, I aimed to do better.
 And I did.
 Getting no negative feedback was a good day.

 I put up with that routine until my adulthood, and after self-reflection, therapy, and books, I walked away from the church.
 I still pray and believe wholeheartedly in God, Jesus, and the like, and I believe the church is within all of us.
-Some who faithfully attend mass aren’t like Jesus, and I find that offensive and toxic.
+Some who faithfully attend mass aren’t like Jesus and aren’t very nice people, and I always found that offensive.

-Through all of the abuse and trauma, I learned that if I strive for perfection, I will leave little for someone to use to hurt me.
-But there is no such thing as “perfect.”
-Perfection is a perception we think will appease and appeal to other individuals to get approval, love, and positive attention.
+Through all of the abuse and trauma, I learned that if I strive for perfection, I will leave little room for someone to hurt me.
+But it was exhausting, and I lost myself in the process.
+I became what I thought everyone else wanted of me.
+Thankfully, as I healed, I realized that there is no such thing as “perfect.”
+Perfection is a perception we think will appease and appeal to others to get approval, love, and positive attention.
 Perfectionism is used to mask insecurity, low self-worth, and low self-esteem.

 We can never achieve a “perfect” life.
 We can only aspire to do better.

-If we make a mistake, we learn from it and move on.
+If we make a mistake, all we have to do is learn from it and move on.
 The lesson is enough.
 We don’t need to haggle with ourselves about how we fudged up.
+Nobody is perfect.
 Do better next time, given the learned lesson.
-It’s simple.

 Let’s stop this incessant need for perfection.
 It’s okay to want to show up in life with nice things, like what we see in the mirror, and have ambitions for a greater purpose.
 The needle dives towards perfectionism when we cannot be happy if things don’t go exactly as we planned them.
 And also remember not to allow guilt or shame to feed a need to be perfect.